There is a better Way to grow

 First, you're going to want to jump into the CTA manager in your HubSpot account and click CREATE CTA.

-Go head and give the button a label as you normally would.
+Go ahead and give the button a label as you normally would.
 Then under the Button Style Dropdown select LINK (No Style).

 Now, click the Advanced Options dropdown and give the button one of your three custom CSS classes.